Most people don't learn much from what they read.

 If you’re performing work on a job today, you know the phrase “putting out a fire”.

-Often in the course of your normal work you need to learn how to solve problems on short notice.
+In the course of normal work, you need to solve problems on short notice.

 There simply isn’t time to research if there’s some fantastic mental framework to prevent or address the scenario at hand.

-In these times of need, performing in-depth research can result in small problems turning into disasters.
+In these times of need, performing in-depth research results in small problems turning into disasters.

-Finding quick solutions provides immediate value by solving the problems at hand.
+Finding quick solutions provides immediate relief by solving the problems at hand.

 Knowing how to find these solutions is a necessary part of your everyday life.

-However, sometimes quick solutions are difficult to find and for that reason are an unreliable method of learning much of what you want to.
+However, sometimes quick solutions are difficult to find and for that reason are an unreliable method for learning what you want to know.
+In that case, you want to turn to learning mental frameworks.

 Developing mental frameworks

-If you're preparing for the future, you’re going to want to find effective ways to approach problems as they arise and capture opportunities.
+If you're preparing for the future, you’re going to want to find the best way to approach problems as they arise and capture opportunities.

-Life is full of problems that either derail your success and/or the success of your competitors.
+Life is full of problems that either derail you from achieving success and/or derail your competitors.

-To avoid this fate, it pays to invest in strong mental frameworks to approach the scenarios you're likely to face.
+To avoid this fate, it pays to invest in developing strong mental frameworks to approach the scenarios you're most likely to face.

 Good mental frameworks break down scenarios into simpler and more manageable components.
 They provide and help you apply heuristics to diagnose your situation and take action to improve your odds of success and help you avoid worse outcomes.